 The MYM Transaction would be a significant acquisition for the purposes of Part 8 of NI 51-102 if completed as of the date of this Prospectus Supplement.
-Accordingly, certain unaudited pro forma combined financial statements of the Company, Trichome and MYM are included in this Prospectus Supplement in Appendix "A" hereto, comprised of the following: (i) unaudited pro forma consolidated statements of profit or loss and other comprehensive income pro forma combined entity for the year ended December 31, 2020 using a constructed MYM financial year of November 30, 2019 to November 30, 2020; and (iii) earnings per share of the pro forma combined entity based on such income statement.
-The unaudited pro forma consolidated financial statements have been prepared to give effect to the MYM Transaction and the Trichome Transaction as if MYM and Trichome was a subsidiaries of the Company during the periods presented, and may not be indicative of either the results that actually would have occurred if MYM and/or Trichome was a subsidiary of the Company during such periods, or of the future financial position or results of operations of the Company.
-In addition, the audited consolidated financial statements of MYM for the years ended May 31, 2020 and 2019 and the unaudited consolidated financial statements of MYM for the three and nine months ended February 28, 2021 and 2020 are included in this Prospectus Supplement in Appendix "B1" and Appendix "B2", respectively, and are also available on MYM's SEDAR profile at www.sedar.com.
+Accordingly, certain unaudited pro forma combined financial statements of the Company, Trichome and MYM are included in this Prospectus Supplement in Appendix "A" hereto, comprised of the following: (i) unaudited pro forma consolidated statement of financial position of the pro forma combined entity as at December 31, 2020; (ii) unaudited pro forma consolidated statements of profit or loss and other comprehensive income pro forma combined entity for the year ended December 31, 2020 using a constructed MYM financial year of November 30, 2019 to November 30, 2020; and (iii) earnings per share of the pro forma combined entity based on such income statement.
+The unaudited pro forma consolidated financial statements have been prepared to give effect to the MYM Transaction and the Trichome Transaction as if MYM and Trichome were subsidiaries of the Company during the periods, or of the future financial position or results of operations of the Company.
+In addition, the audited consolidated financial statements of MYM for the three and nine months ended February 28, 2021 and 2020 are included in this Prospectus Supplement in Appendix "B1" and Appendix "B2", respectively, and are also available on MYM's SEDAR profile at www.sedar.com.